USAA auto loans review

 - Pay more than the minimum.
 To avoid excessive interest over the life of your loan, consider paying more than the amount required each month.

 USAA auto loans offer low rates with terms of up to 84 months and no prepayment penalty, depending on your credit and loan term.
-But you must be eligible for USAA membership, which is open to members of the military or those who are part of a military family only.
+But you must be eligible for USAA membership, which is only open to members of the military or those who are part of a military family.